 This process will eliminate the need to export concentrate long distances to European or Asian smelters and refineries, thus reducing capital and operating costs with significantly less environmental impact, while maximizing value and returns within Tanzania.

-Hydromet Technology also eliminates exporting concentrate long distances to European, North American or Asian smelters and refineries for further processing, lowering the carbon footprint.
-The key benefits of this process are that it requires lower CAPEX and OPEX, reduces the carbon emissions from refining making it more environmentally friendly and can all be achieved at in-country for the benefit of the country.
+Having a Hydromet refinery in Tanzania also eliminates the need to export concentrate over long distances to European, North American or Asian smelters and refineries for further processing, thus lowering the carbon footprint.1 The key benefits of this process are that it requires lower CAPEX and OPEX, reduces the carbon emissions from refining making it more environmentally friendly and can all be achieved at in-country for the benefit of the country.

 1. Nickel downstream processing CO2 eq. emissions baseline from 2020 Nickel Institute LCA.
 Estimated Kabanga refinery expected emissions from internal Company analysis conditions in 2020.
 This assumes reagents not manufactured on-site.

 We aim to be transparent as we play a key role in addressing urgent global issues such as climate change.
-We are taking the initial steps to develop an experienced leadership and project execution team equipped to set and deliver our strategy.
+We have taken the steps to develop an experienced leadership and project execution team equipped to set and deliver our strategy.

 We have equipped ourselves with a skilled ESG team at a group and subsidiary level to ensure we embed ESG across our operations at all management levels.